Skip to content

 Args:

-stream (bool, optional): Treats the input source as a continuous stream for predictions.
-Defaults to False.
+stream (bool): If True, treats the input source as a continuous stream for predictions.

-**kwargs (any): Additional keyword arguments for configuring the prediction process.
-These arguments allow
+**kwargs (Any): Additional keyword arguments for configuring the prediction process.

 Returns:

-(List[ultralytics.engine.results.Results]): A list of prediction results, encapsulated in the Results class.
+(List[ultralytics.engine.results.Results]): A list of prediction results, each encapsulated in a

 """